What are the minimum requirements to become a blood donor?

 AB Rh-negative --- 1 percent

 In an emergency, anyone can receive type O red blood cells.
-Therefore, people with type O blood are known as "universal donors."
-In addition, individuals of all types can receive type AB plasma because it does not contain anti-A or anti-B.
+Therefore, people with type O blood are known as "universal blood donors."
+In addition, individuals with AB type plasma are the universal plasma donors.

 Is there such thing as artificial blood?